LucDEWI/Masterproef-fase-1/README.md

 # Masterproef-fase-1

-## Masters project 2022: Design and validation of a bin picking robot vison algorithm.
+## Masters project 2022: Design and validation of a bin picking robot vision algorithm.

 This project contains the first stage of this project.
 This consists of an algorithm that can detect the position of an object via color filters.